 You should be replacing your toothbrush or toothbrush head as soon as it shows wear.
 For most children and adults, this is about once every three months.
 Periodontal disease is no laughing matter, so don’t hesitate to throw away your brush if it gets old.
 Don’t worry, all brushes go to heaven!

-If you have any more questions about brushing your teeth, please come in to see Dr. Michael J. Conway and the team at Kenmore Dental in Kenmore, Washington.
+If you have any more questions about brushing your teeth, please come in to see Dr. Priya Sridhar and the team at Kenmore Dental in Kenmore, Washington.
 You can call us at 425-485-0588 to set up your next checkup now.